-On [●] 2026 the Company entered into a shareholders' agreement (the "LNE SHA") with Reabold and NewCo in respect of NewCo which shall take effect upon First Acquisition Completion.
+On or around the date of this document the Company entered into a shareholders' agreement (the "LNE SHA") with Reabold and NewCo in respect of NewCo which shall take effect upon First

+Acquisition Completion.
 Under the terms of the LNE SHA, there are customary reserved matters where consent from the Company and Reabold must be provided such as the variation of the share capital of NewCo, the determination of the remuneration of any director of NewCo, LNEnergy or any of its subsidiaries, the exercise of any rights afforded to NewCo pursuant to the terms of the Supplemental Agreement, any disposal of shares in any company (including LNEnergy) and the appointment of any Director or chairman of NewCo.